HexHive/OSTEP-slides/13-segmentation.md

 # A simple MMU: segmentation

-Instead of a single base/bounds register pair, have one pair per memory area
+Instead of a single base/bounds register pair, have one pair per memory area:

-* Code registers (CS on x86, default for instructions)
+* Code Segment (CS on x86, default for instructions)
-* Data registers (DS on x86, default for data accesses)
+* Data Segment (DS on x86, default for data accesses)
-* Stack registers (SS on x86, default for push/pop)
+* Stack Segment (SS on x86, default for push/pop)
-* Extra registers (ES, FS, and GS on x86)
+* Extra Segments (ES, FS, and GS on x86, for anything else)

 Allow a process to have several regions of continuous memory mapped from a virtual address space to a physical address space.